catinsunshine/ShowEthernetSendRcvdBytes/README.md

     Remarks for update:
         ifconfig wlp3s0 > wl.txt | python3 rt.py
-        replace wlp3s0 with your own Enther card name.
+        replace wlp3s0 with your own Enthernet card name.
 You can use ifconfig command to clarify it.